keaton-taylor/keaton-taylor/_posts/2017-09-05-random-design-pieces.md

 layout: PostPage
 date:   2017-09-01 16:16:01 -0600
 category: case_study
-image: /assets/images/extras-post-img.png
+image: /assets/images/bo-website.png
 title: "Logos and Websites of Yesteryear"
 excerpt: "Some random work that I have lying around.
-There's everything here from branding to illustration, to some websites that are only mildly embarrassing."
+There's everything here from branding to illustration to regional marketing and commerce sites."
 series: Design Work
 comments: false
 ---